 I thought the idea was simple.
-Provide a service over a network that people could use by connecting providers.
+Provide a system over a network that people could use to connect service providers and access.
 It started as a hobby to link access to bulletin boards and newsgroups.
 It became a project when we knew it needed money for new hardware and customized programming.
 SuccessInc was founded in 1987 for that purpose.
-I had one piece already, dial up access to a new network called UUNET.
+It had one piece it needed, access to a dial up new network called UUNET.
 We were going to need always available for my idea to work.

-The focus was to connect government and public employment service boards using a shared BBS.
-This became a Usenet model once we understood the method Usenet applications were using for distribution of articles.
+The focus was to connect government and public employment service boards using a shared BBS login.
+This became a Usenet model requirement once we understood the method Usenet applications were using for distribution of articles.
+There were no systems of this type either physical or software based that could share this data or access.

 In 1987-1998 we created a server for that purpose.
 We had access to the Usenet newsgroups we needed to create a news server that would be available and customizable for Employment.
 There became several obvious challenges and these pushed for the solution that ultimately became the application service server or ASP.

 From an IBM PS/2 we created a server with two serial modem interfaces that connected to the UUNET gateway and a global Usenet & BBS for access to University networks and Government Institutions.
 They could now connect and post jobs either online or post and print/copy postings to physical cards.
 Universities and Government Organizations were going to be able to connect new candidates to new job listings (postings) in real time.
-We would also be repurposing the BBS for questions and answers for these new applications.
+We also repurposed BBS as a questions and answers section for these new applications by creating a new profile or Usenet group.

-We built the first custom newsgroup exchange server using Minix OS for Shell Access to the Online Recruitment Board with a custom data exchange protocol or script.
-This was primarily a cost issue as other distributions of OS were closed and we needed open and free.
-As well we needed database support or file system that worked with Minix and we were fortunate to find a Minix version.
+We built the new custom newsgroup exchange server using Minix OS for Shell Access to the Online Recruitment Board with a custom data exchange protocol or script.
+The selection of Minix was primarily a cost issue as other distributions of OS were restricted or closed/proprietary and we needed open and free.
+As well we needed database support or file system that worked with Minix and we were fortunate to find a Minix database version.

 After review of SDF BBS used for games we realized a more advanced public BBS was needed so ExecPC was chosen as the Bulletin Board Service for questions and answers accessed through dial-up.
 The same account as the application accessed the Minix database for application gateway credentials.
 We synced post and downloaded shared data in plain text form.
 No need for a complex database only simple user authentication.
 BBS was the Social Media Dial Up Ancestor at the time, with a caveat it was dial-up access only.

-The SuccessInc server was setup as a user and data exchange server between the University Network UUNET and Employment Boards which was the first known ASP service provider in 1988.
+The SuccessInc server was setup as a user and data exchange server between the University Network with shared logins.
+UUNET and Employment Boards the first known ASP service provider was available in 1988.

 At the end of 1988 we were notified UUNET (or internet access) was now a paid service.
 The monthly fee for T-1 access was $1,500 or about $4,000 today and just for access not counting development costs and time for developing new applications.
 It was a hobby that became a project that few understood so there were no financial options except self funding.
 Even though we had a working custom application server, to make it feasible we needed a different market.
 It was difficult to see a time horizon for adoption by Government entities so we changed the focus to private channels.
 Corporate entities with free cash that needed to stay ahead of the competitors.
 The new target market was identified.